 - making a tea or coffee and really savouring the aroma and noticing the colour while it brews

 - being present and aware while walking to the bus stop, eating your lunch or even cleaning your teeth

-It’s important not to make mindfulness just another obligation, something that you feel pressured to make time for.
-But if you already have a hobby that you enjoy, this can be a rich and satisfying opportunity to put mindfulness into action.
+If you already have a hobby that you enjoy, this can be a rich and satisfying opportunity to put mindfulness into action.
 This is especially true if your hobby is an activity that allows you to slow down.

 Whatever you enjoy doing, this time is precious.
 Give yourself over to it and remove distractions.
+Here are some ideas.